Aurora-RGB/Docs/content/devices/steelseries.md

 # Known Issues

-Mice with more that 2 zones (Rival 600, Rival 650), do not have extra LEDs working - the only zones that can be controlled are mouse wheel and SteelSeries logo.
+Devices with number of zones other than 1, 2 or 12 are not fully supported (ex.
+Rival 600) - they may still work but not all zones can be controlled.

 # Supported Devices